Do I need contents insurance as a student?

 Should the worst happen, would you be able to afford to replace all your belongings?
 Especially living off a student budget.
 Think about all your stuff that you slowly accumulate like your phone, clothes, laptop, headphones, games console and many more.

-One thing you should check before buying student contents insurance is if you’re covered on your parents policy as some will cover for student halls of residence.
+One thing you should check before buying contents insurance as a student is if you’re covered on your parents home insurance policy as some will cover for student halls of residence.

 If you’re working out whether it’s worth covering you can use our helpful contents calculator to add up your stuff.